 Is European Jewish the same as Ashkenazi?

-Yes!
-If you have ever heard of Ashkenazi Jewish, then you have heard of European Jewish.
 Ashkenazi, a Hebrew word that is used to refer to Germany, is used to describe the descendants of Jews who migrated from the Middle East through Europe.

 The original European Jews, or Ashkenazi Jews, settled in France, Germany, and parts of Eastern Europe.

-There is one other group of Jews that historically lived Europe.
+There is one other group of Jews that have historically lived Europe.
 They are referred to as Sephardic Jews and primarily settled on the Iberian Peninsula.

 What is the difference between European Jewish and other Jewish groups?